goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 > An ideal architecture should be able to process this sequence-with-fillers task **without (substantially) increased compute or memory usage**.

 More generally, suppose we have two copies of a data set, one of which contains a lot of extra noise, but overall they have essentially the same "information content".
-We would expect "the right architecture" to behave essentially identically on both of these data sets.
+We should expect "the right architecture" to behave essentially identically on both of these data sets.

 {% details Aside: Convolutions for language modeling %}
 On a somewhat tangential note, I originally came up with the thought experiment in the figure above as a means to convince myself that convolutions don't work for language modeling.